pdxgo/PDXGo-Hugo-Website/README.md

-PDXGo-Hugo-Website
+PDX Go Website
 ==================

-[Hugo](http://hugo.spf13.com/) Static website for the PDXGo group.
+[Hugo](http://hugo.spf13.com/) Static website for the PDX Go group.
 To host event descriptions and link to media.

 ## Setup
 To get started with development, get [Hugo Installed](http://hugo.spf13.com/overview/installing) to generate the html pages.
 Hugo has great rebuilding functionality, editing content automatically updates the browser!